SQL Mock Interview for Data Engineers

 Debugging is a skill that requires practice

-Difficulty progression: Easy to Hard
+Difficulty Progression: Easy to Hard

-Target: 8 to 12 minutes
+Easy (Target: 8 to 12 minutes)

 Single-table aggregations, basic joins, simple filtering with WHERE and HAVING.
 These questions test fundamental SQL literacy.
-If you can't solve easy questions consistently in under 12 minutes, you need more time on fundamentals before mock interviews.
+If you cannot solve easy questions consistently in under 12 minutes, you need more time on fundamentals before mock interviews.
+Example: Find the top 3 departments by total salary using GROUP BY and ORDER BY with LIMIT.

-Target: 15 to 25 minutes
+Medium (Target: 15 to 25 minutes)

 Multi-table joins, window functions, CTEs, and conditional aggregation.
 Most interview questions fall into this range.
-A medium question on DataDriven matches what you'd see in round 1 at Meta or Amazon.
+A medium question on DataDriven matches what you would see in round 1 at Meta or Amazon.
 The time target of 15 to 25 minutes accounts for thinking, writing, and testing.
+Example: Calculate a 7-day rolling average of daily revenue, handling days with no orders.

-Target: 25 to 35 minutes
+Hard (Target: 25 to 35 minutes)

 Multi-CTE patterns, recursive queries, complex window frames, and performance-sensitive solutions.
 Hard questions target senior and staff candidates.
 They typically require 3 or more logical steps and at least one non-obvious insight (like recognizing a gaps-and-islands pattern or using a self-join for sessionization).
+Example: Identify user sessions where a session ends after 30 minutes of inactivity, then calculate the median session duration per user.

-How a SQL mock interview session works on DataDriven
+How a SQL Mock Interview Session Works on DataDriven

 The question appears with a schema diagram, sample data, and a clear problem statement.
 You get a full code editor with syntax highlighting, auto-complete, and the ability to run your query at any point during the session.
-Running your query doesn't count as submitting.
+Running your query does not count as submitting.
 You can iterate as many times as you need within the time limit.

 After the question, you see the optimal solution with a full walkthrough: why this approach works, what the common mistakes are, and how the query performs at scale.
 You also see how your solve time compares to the target for your difficulty level.
 All of this data feeds into your topic accuracy dashboard, which updates after every question.

-What SQL topics appear most in data engineering interviews?
+What SQL topics appear most in data engineering interviews?+

 Based on analysis of interviews at 275+ companies: window functions (34%), joins (28%), aggregation and GROUP BY (22%), CTEs (10%), and subqueries (6%).
 Window functions are the top topic because they test analytical thinking beyond basic data retrieval.

-Does DataDriven run real SQL or simulate it?
+Does DataDriven run real SQL or simulate it?+

-How many SQL questions does DataDriven have?
+How many SQL questions does DataDriven have?+

 Over 400 SQL questions across all difficulty levels.
 Each question is tested against 8 to 15 edge cases and includes a detailed explanation of the optimal approach, common mistakes to avoid, and complexity analysis.
 Questions are authored by data engineers from Meta, Google, Amazon, and Netflix.

-What if my SQL answer is correct but uses a different approach than the expected solution?
+What if my SQL answer is correct but uses a different approach than the expected solution?+

-How is SQL for data engineers different from SQL for analysts?
+How is SQL for data engineers different from SQL for analysts?+

 Data engineering SQL interviews go deeper on window functions, CTEs, performance, and edge case handling.
 Analyst SQL interviews focus more on aggregation and basic joins.
 DE interviews also test your awareness of query performance at scale: interviewers ask how your query would perform on 100 million rows, which is rarely a concern for analyst roles.